-- Your CV (text entered into form, NOT and uploaded document).
+- Your CV (text entered into form, NOT an uploaded document).

 - Candidate Questions: Responses to each of the 7 reflective questions found within the online application.

-- Sample News Story: A 750 word 'news' story for the general public summarizing a science, mathematics or engineering journal paper from the past 6 months (published after July 2018) and describing waht the study's findings are, why they are important, and what the impact will be on the public.
+- Sample News Story: A 750 word 'news' story for the general public summarizing a science, mathematics or engineering journal paper from the past 3-6 months (published after July 2019) and describing what the study's findings are, why they are important, and what the impact will be on the public.
 The original paper MUST BE PRIMARY LITERATURE (scientific paper published in a journal or presented at a scientific conference, NOT from a newspaper, magazine or other popular media).
 750 words entered into text box in application.

 - Upload source article: The journal article used to write your Sample News Story.
 This is the only item you will upload for the application.

-Applicants are evaluated by a selection committee composed of experts in the sciences, education, and media.
-The committee makes recommendations to the AAAS staff, who are responsible for the final decisions and for negotiations between the candidates and the media hosts.
-Telephone or virtual interviews are conducted with semi-finalists sometime in March.
-Candidates should receive final notification of the status of their application by April 15th, but are encouraged to contact firstname.lastname@example.org at any time to check on the status of their applications.
+Applicants are evaluated by experts in the sciences, public engagement, and media.
+AAAS staff are responsible for the final decisions and for negotiations between the candidates, funding organizations, and media hosts.
+Telephone or virtual interviews are generally conducted with semi-finalists in March or early April.
+Applicants should receive final notification of the status of their application by April 15th, but are encouraged to contact firstname.lastname@example.org at any time to check on the status of their applications.

 Find more tips on putting together your application here.